arthurbcp/kuma-site/src/content/docs/commands-cli/module-add.md

 ## TUI

-Para visualizar a interface de usuário do Kuma, execute apenas `kuma module add` e todos os módulos serão listados.
+To view the Kuma user interface, simply run `kuma module add` and all modules will be listed.

 ![image](https://github.com/user-attachments/assets/a47b81c0-7098-4899-ab14-8a891d0dc312)